bjtuwjx/rfcs/RFC-0039-decouple-cuda-codes.md

 ## **Summary**

-This RFC proposal aims to decouple the CUDA-related code from the PyTorch main codebase and reorganize it into a dependent and modular directory hierarchy with the help of a build optimization toolkit.
+This RFC proposal aims to decouple the CUDA-related code from the PyTorch main codebase and reorganize it into a independent and modular directory hierarchy with the help of a build optimization toolkit.
 Specifically, the proposal covers the following work:
 - Decouple CUDA-related code from the main codebase at both the inter-file and intra-file levels, reducing the PyTorch core framework's direct dependency on CUDA.
 - Refine the directory hierarchy for third-party backend integration and consolidate the CUDA-related code within it.
 - Redesign the build system to support standalone compilation of the CUDA backend and develop a wrapped cmake toolkit to support and streamline the build process.